zama-ai/concrete-ml/docs/README.md

 ## Online demos and tutorials

-Various tutorials are available for the [built-in models](built-in-models/ml_examples.md) and for [deep learning](deep-learning/examples.md).
-In addition, several standalone demos for use-cases can be found in the [Demos and Tutorials](getting-started/showcase.md) section.
+Various tutorials are available for [built-in models](built-in-models/ml_examples.md) and [deep learning](deep-learning/examples.md).
+Several stand-alone demos for use cases can be found in the [Demos and Tutorials](getting-started/showcase.md) section.

 If you have built awesome projects using Concrete ML, feel free to let us know and we'll link to your work!